 The Chief Administrative Law Judge leads the entire agency, which consists of six field offices and a headquarters office.
-Each field office includes many Administrative Law Judges who are overseen by an Associate Chief Administrative Law Judge.
-Appeals are assigned to these Administrative Law Judges by a Centralized Docketing Division in accordance with standardized procedures.
+Each field office includes many Administrative Law Judges and attorney adjudicators who are overseen by an Associate Chief Administrative Law Judge.
+Appeals are assigned to these adjudicators by a Centralized Docketing Division in accordance with standardized procedures.

 Office of Medicare Hearings and Appeals (OMHA)